Skip to Content

 The sanctuary does have some rules that are important to know before you go.
 No children under six are allowed in the sanctuary.
 The paths can not accommodate strollers and no fur or faux fur clothing is allowed.
 No dogs are allowed on site, not even kept in your car in the parking lot.
 Be sure to check the visitor rules on their website or call ahead before you go.

 The facility is open Thursday through Monday.
 Several different types of tours are available.
-Admission for youth is $16 CAD and adults are $28 CAD.
+Admission for youth is $18 CAD and adults are $29 CAD.

 3. Cochrane

-This town has an old western feel to it and is a lovely stop on the drive.
+This town has an old-western feel to it and is a lovely stop on the drive.
 Visit the Historic Cochrane Ranche here – where Alberta’s first large cattle ranch was located back in the 1880s.
 Now, it’s a massive public park with walking trails, fire pits, a quaint museum, and a reconstructed corral.

-Explore downtown Cochrane and stop into MacKay’s Ice Cream.
+Explore downtown Cochrane and stop at MacKay’s Ice Cream.
 They’ve been serving ice cream in this location for over 70 years!
 The ice cream is locally made and has 50 flavors including unique ones like Haskap berry made from berries grown nearby.

-For something a bit stronger, visit Half Hitch Brewing Company to try out locally-brewed craft beers paired with delicious appetizers and smoked meats.
+For something a bit stronger, visit Half Hitch Brewing Company to try out locally brewed craft beers paired with delicious appetizers and smoked meats.
 The specialty beers include their signature Papa Bear Prairie Ale made with local barley, wheat, rye, and oats, which won a gold medal at the 2018 Alberta Brewing Awards.

 Cochrane is also a good place to stay outside Calgary as the hotels here are typically cheaper than in Canmore or Banff.
 The Days Inn and Suites Cochrane is a nice option that’s just off the highway, perfect for a road trip stay.
 The hotel has an indoor pool, free breakfast, and is close to some nice walking trails if you need to stretch your legs.
 Rooms start around $130 CAD, but do go up in price for the busy summer season.
 You can check availability and book a room online here.